SchulzLab/ORNA/README.md

 ## Citation
 If you use ORNA in your work please cite:

 Durai DA, Schulz MH.
-In-silico read normalization with set multicover optimization. in preparation
+In-silico read normalization with set multicover optimization. [http://www.biorxiv.org/content/early/2017/05/03/133579?%3Fcollection=](preprint)

 ## Acknowledgement
 ORNA uses the [https://github.com/GATB](GATB library) for k-mer counting and we are thankful for their support.